When God Lets the Enemy Run It Back — Modern Paraphrase | nocap.bible

 That's the boundary.
 Satan gets access, but God sets the limits.
 Even in the darkest chapter, God is still sovereign.
 He's not absent — He's watching. ⚡

-Satan wasted no time.
-He struck Job with horrible, painful sores — from the bottom of his feet to the top of his head.
+wasted no time.
+He struck with horrible, painful sores — from the bottom of his feet to the top of his head.
 Every inch of his body, covered.
 No relief.
 No escape.

-And the image we get next is one of the most gut-wrenching in the whole Bible: Job sitting in a pile of ashes, scraping his open wounds with a piece of broken pottery.
+And the image we get next is an exceptionally gut-wrenching in the whole Bible: Job sitting in a pile of ashes, scraping his open wounds with a piece of broken pottery.
 That's not just physical pain — that's a man who has been completely leveled.
 He's got nothing left.
 No wealth, no kids, no health, no comfort.
 Just ash and broken clay.

 This is where suffering stops being theoretical and gets uncomfortably real.
 No slick answers work here.
 No motivational quotes fix this. 💔